 Those applying with A-level Latin and/or Greek will be applying for the three-year course (which includes intensive classes for Latin or Greek if not studied to A-level), while those who have not had the opportunity to study the classical languages are encouraged to apply for the special four-year course.

-Moreover, all applicants for Classics are required to take an assessment at interview, if interviewed: candidates who have passed, or are taking, A-level Latin or the equivalent will be expected to take a single at-interview assessment, consisting of a one hour unseen translation.
+Admission Assessment: All applicants for Classics are required to take an assessment, if shortlisted for interview: candidates who have passed, or are taking, A-level Latin or the equivalent will be expected to take a single assessment, consisting of a one hour unseen translation.
 The Greek translation test will be sat only by those who do not have Latin A-level or equivalent, and do have Greek.
 If you are applying for the four-year course, you will have a separate assessment interview.
 Details and examples of all these can be found here.
 Applicants do not need to register for these tests themselves and will receive further information if they are invited to interview.